aman2871/aman2871/README.md

 **Talking about Education/Skills:**

--  Working at HYSCALER, Bhubaneshwar
+-  Working at CHARTR, New Delhi
--  Web development
+-  Backend Developer
--  Python, Django, ReactJS, React-Native
+-  Python, Django
--  Html, CSS, Java Script, JQuery, BootStrap, React
--  DBMS, MySQL, MongoDB
+-  DBMS, MySQL, PostgreSQL

 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: aman2871@gmail.com